 - Withdrawal management services are urgent and provided on a short-term basis.
-Withdrawal Management services can be provided before a full assessment has been completed and may be provided in an outpatient, residential, or inpatient setting. - Each beneficiary shall reside at the facility if receiving a residential service and will be monitored during the detoxification process.
-Medically necessary habilitative and
+Withdrawal Management services can be provided before a full assessment has been completed and may be provided in an outpatient, residential, or inpatient setting. - Regardless in which type of setting, the beneficiary shall be monitored during the withdrawal management process.
+Beneficiaries receiving withdrawal management in a residential or inpatient setting shall reside at the facility.
+Medically necessary habilitative and rehabilitative

-- rehabilitative services are prescribed by a licensed physician or licensed prescriber. - Withdrawal Management Services include assessment, care coordination, medication services, Medications for Addiction Treatment for opioid use disorder, Medications for Addiction Treatment for alcohol use disorder and other nonopioid substance use disorders, observation, and recovery services. - Lower Level Withdrawal Management Services will be provided in-person at the Outpatient clinic.
+- services are prescribed by a licensed physician or licensed prescriber. - Withdrawal Management Services include assessment, care coordination, medication services, Medications for Addiction Treatment for opioid use disorder, Medications for Addiction Treatment for alcohol use disorder and other nonopioid substance use disorders, observation, and recovery services. - Lower Level Withdrawal Management Services will be provided in-person at the Outpatient clinic.
 Services will be provided in an outpatient setting by ICBHS SUD staff.